 I've been asking around, and this is where I need your help too!
 What are your favorite picture books that teach kids positive behavior?
 I'd like to add at least 1-2 new books to my collection each month.
 I mentioned in my previous post on How I Save Money Online, a few ways that I earn a few extra bucks (and Amazon credit) just by doing a few simple things.

-So enjoy the list that I have rounded up thus far and please comment if you know of a good one as well!
+Enjoy the list that I have rounded up thus far and please comment if you know of a good one as well!
 I will update this list, so feel free to bookmark this page or pin in on Pinterest so that you have it to reference back to.

 *Due to lots of great suggestions, there is a sequel to this post, titled books that empower children.